thorn-lab/coronavirus_structural_task_force/pdb/nsp10/SARS-CoV-2/6zpe/README.md

 ## Description

 The non-structural protein nsp10 of SARS-CoV-2, where it acts as allosteric activator for nsp14 and nsp16.
-Its ligands are chloride ions, zinc ions and glycerol.
+Its ligands are chlorideions,  zinc ions and glycerol.
 It has a resolution of 1.58 脜.

 ## Basefolder